aidenfoxx/gaussian-background-generator/README.md

 - Layers will be rendered with the first layer at the front and the last at the back.
 - Blur iterations are only compatible with the render methods 'fastblur', 'integralblur' and 'stackboxblur'.
 - It is better to use a lower render width/height due to performance.
 Because of the bluring the quality will appear almost identical once scaled up.

-## Requirements
-If blur is enabled, the script relies on Mario Klingemanns StackBlur, FastBlur, IntegralBlur or StackBoxBlur plugin (http://www.quasimondo.com/StackBlurForCanvas/StackBlurDemo.html).

 ## Outstanding Issues
 - Possibly add a some sort of performance scaling if FPS drops below the FPS cap.